shahar-lab/multiple_features_task/README.md

 The cues are geomatric shapes with different visual features (i.e., color, shape and texture).

-This task was made by Romy Shufman and Maya Marcus as part of their Project in the lab as a part of Ido Ben-Artzi's PhD research.
+This task was made by Romy Shufman and Maya Marcus as part of their Project in the lab and is part of Ido Ben-Artzi's PhD research.